Cooper Union Continuing Education

 Web link: http://cooperunion.augusoft.net

-The City Transformed, Part One, Fall 2013 / New York from Colonial Days to the 1890s
+The City Transformed, Part Two, Spring 2014 / New York from the 1890s to the 21st Century

 (Series of 8 lectures / series only available)